A Christmas Gift For You From Phil Spector

 Support www.hipchristmas.com!
 Shop at Amazon, Apple Music, and more...

-Rockers as renowned as Elton John, Bruce Springsteen, Tom Petty, and U2 have attempted - and failed - to reproduce Spector's famous "Wall Of Sound" when producing their own Christmas records.
-As much as anything this side of "Jingle Bells," A Christmas Gift For You has come to define what a rock 'n' roll Christmas sounds like.
-All record collectors should be obligated to experience first-hand this album that has influenced so many.
+Rockers as renowned as Elton John, Bruce Springsteen, Tom Petty, and U2 have attempted - and failed - to reproduce the Spectorian "Wall Of Sound" when creating their own Christmas records.
+Spector would heap dozens of instruments and voices onto his records, then mix them down into mono - perfectly designed to leap out of the transistor radios and car dashboards of the day.
+"Little symphonies for the kids," he called them.
+It worked, because A Christmas Gift For You has come to define what a rock 'n' roll Christmas sounds like.
+All record collectors should be obligated to experience first-hand this album which has influenced so many.
 Regardless, A Christmas Gift For You is indispensable for aficionados of Christmas rock.

 Properly speaking, Spector's masterpiece was originally issued as A Christmas Gift For You From Philles Records, after the record label he founded with business partner Les Sill.
-Over the years, A Christmas Gift For You has been reissued numerous times under several different titles with several different covers (most famously on the Beatles' Apple label as Phil Spector's Christmas Album featuring a Santa-suited Spector sporting a "Back To Mono" button).
+Over the years, A Christmas Gift For You has been reissued numerous times under several different titles with several different covers - most famously in 1972 on the Beatles' Apple label as Phil Spector's Christmas Album featuring a Santa-suited Spector sporting several "Back To Mono" buttons.

-The album was ultimately reissued on CD as A Christmas Gift For You From Phil Spector with slightly amended original cover art - first on the "Phil Spector International" label through Rhino Records in 1987, then by Abkco Records in 1989, then by Sony/Legacy in 2009, and again by Sony in 2012 as a special edition with a bonus disc packed with Spector's early 60's "Wall of Sound" hits.
+The album was first reissued on CD as A Christmas Gift For You From Phil Spector with slightly amended original cover art - first on the "Phil Spector International" label through Rhino Records in 1987, then by Abkco Records in 1989, then by Sony/Legacy in 2009, and again by Sony in 2012 as a special edition with a bonus disc packed with Spector's early 60's "Wall of Sound" hits.
+And then, in more recent years, it's been reissued several times on trendy vinyl.
 Enthusiasts debate the quality of the various remasterings, but it's all the same music.
-That said, I'd be remiss if I didn't mention that the Abcko version is included as the fourth disc in the unspeakably great Phil Spector boxed set, Back To Mono (1991), and the Sony version is part of their 7-CD boxed set, The Philles Album Collection (2009), which is a different sort of animal.
+That said, I'd be remiss if I didn't mention that the Abkco version is included as the fourth disc in the unspeakably great Phil Spector boxed set, Back To Mono (1991), and the Sony version is part of their 7-CD boxed set, The Philles Album Collection (2009), which is a different sort of animal.

 Albums